 It’s important that your AIA membership profile is accurate and up to date.

-Allied Membership allows corporations and individuals not otherwise
+Allied Partnership allows corporations and individuals not otherwise

 eligible for AIANYS membership to participate in some of the services that we provide.